WRAPUP 2-European gas buyers navigate Russian rouble order as supply threat eases | Headlines

 Putin's decision to enforce rouble payments has boosted the Russian currency, which fell to historic lows after the Feb.
 24 invasion.
 The rouble has since recovered much lost ground.
 European buyers are still prepared to buy gas under existing contracts while they seek clarity on Putin's demand.

-Austria's OMV has made initial contact with Russia's Gazprom regarding paying for gas in roubles as demanded by Moscow, a spokesperson said on Friday, adding that the company is still waiting for written information.
+Austria's OMV and Russia's Gazprom have had initial contact about paying for gas in roubles, a spokesperson for OMV said on Friday, adding that the company is still waiting for written information.
 Denmark's Orsted, which has a take-or-pay contract with Gazprom running until 2030, said it had not yet received any enquiry from Gazprom.

 "Therefore we still do not know what the (Putin) statement will actually mean for the contract and for the supply of gas from Russia to Danish and European households and businesses," Orsted said in a statement.
 Gazprom said on Friday it had started to notify clients of a requested switch of end-payment currency to roubles.